-Hopefully this was my last visit for migration reasons.
-This was a very important and special trip to the border as I have already gotten my CoPR.
+Hopefully, this was my last visit for migration reasons.
+This was a very important and special trip to the border as I had already gotten my CoPR.
 I did this trip with all my family, as every family member is required to do the proper landing and sign the documents.

-As always, I want to thanks my friend Jessica who drove us again.
+As always, I want to thank my friend Jessica who drove us again.

 In-Land vs Border Landing vs Airport Landing

 Once you get your CoRP, you must do a landing.
 If you are already in Canada you have the option of doing an in-land landing (not exiting from Canada).
-However, the problem of doing this is that this would need to be done by appointment.
+However, the problem with doing this is that this would need to be done by appointment.
 I did the call, and the next free appointment was in the next two months.
-As my previous experience going to the border was successful, I just need to do what is called a flag point.
+As my previous experience going to the border was successful, I just needed to do what is called a flag point or doing the flagpole.
 Therefore, I decided to ask my friend to drive us.

 I must say that Airport Landing was not an option for us.
 It was way too expensive.